 - Prices from £141 / $199 USD per night for a buzz king room

 - To book, check prices or availability for Hotel Hive

 Getting From The Airport

 Washington DC has an incredibly convenient Metrorail System that will get you wherever you need to go for cheap.
 For a whole day of DC exploring, I suggest purchasing the One-Day SmarTrip Pass.
-For $20 you can take the Metro as many times as you want from the moment the train starts running until the last train finishes.
+You can take the Metro as many times as you want from the moment the train starts running until the last train finishes.